Dua: Zayn al-'Abidin's Dua

 Ali ibn al-Husayn Zayn al-'Abidin conveyed his understanding of the relationship between human and God by the prayers and supplications that he offered God during his extensive nighttime vigils in the Al-Masjid an-Nabawi (Mosque of the Prophet) in Medina.
 These prayers and supplications were written down and then disseminated by his sons and the subsequent generations.
 Among them is the Al-Sahifa al-Sajjadiyya, which is known as the Psalms of the Household of Muhammad.

-The pre-conditions
+Conditions and etiquette

+Classical jurists and Sufi writers have defined the conditions and etiquette (adab) that must accompany du'ā' to maximise its efficacy.
+The conditions are as follows: